 Determine data sources

-Identify related data origins to gather information associated with customers.
+Identify related data sources to gather customer information.

 Data integration

-Combine the gathered data from a variety of sources into a central depository.
+Combine the gathered data from various sources into a central repository.
 This allows a unified view of client information and enables analysis.

 Implementation of technology

-Implement relevant technology solutions including data analytics tools, automation platforms, and CRM systems to support the collection of data, analysis, and smart decision-making.
+Implement relevant technology solutions—including data analytics tools, automation platforms, and CRM systems—to support data collection, analysis, and thoughtful decision-making.

 Constant monitoring and revision

-Continuously observe and filter CI solutions according to the needs of business and client behavior.
+Continuously observe and filter CI solutions based on business needs and client behavior.

-Review and modify methods related to data collection, analysis concepts, and technology tools consistently.
+Review and consistently modify methods related to data collection, analysis concepts, and technology tools.

 How Customer Intelligence is Transforming Retail